Ceratitis capitata: Immunity and disease transmission

 In a 1987 study completed by Postlethwait et al., researchers assessed the immune response of the medfly using bacterial inoculation.
-After inoculating the medfly with Enerobacter cloacae, the researcher extracted the haemolymph from the males and found that it contained potent antibacterial factors compared to the haemolymph of controls.
+After inoculating the medfly with Enterobacter cloacae, the researcher extracted the haemolymph from the males and found that it contained potent antibacterial factors compared to the haemolymph of controls.
 Through further testing, they were able to show that these potent factors were generated within 3 hours of inoculation and lasted for approximately 8 days.
 This finding indicated that medflies do have an adaptive immune response that is similar to the Drosophila melanogaster.

 Since it has been established that C. capitata is a cosmopolitan pest that affects hundreds of commercial and wild fruit species, considerable research has been done to assess the medfly's ability to transmit diseases.
 A 2005 study conducted by Sela et al. utilized green fluorescent protein (GFP)-tagged E. coli placed in fruit fly feeding solution to show that flies inoculated with GFP-tagged E. Coli was able to harbor the bacteria for up to 7 days following contamination.
 This finding showed that the medfly has the potential to be a vector of human pathogens to fruits.